"

 8. Tailor the Number of Slides to the Length of the Presentation

-• A general rule of thumb is to use one slide per minute of a presentation.
+• As a general rule, use one slide per minute of a presentation.

 9. Finish with Impact and Prepare for the Q&A